|Issue date||Monday, September 12, 2022|

 - Description of the application you have developed.

 - Are there any existing applications out there that are similar?
 What makes your application special?

-- Review of milestone and timeline for project (which ones did you hit, what ones did you miss?).
+- Review of milestones and timeline for the project (which ones did you hit, what ones did you miss?).

 - Individual contribution and roles.
 Acknowledgement of resources/help provided by external parties.

-- Application design (e.g. database schema, UML, etc, no code please).
+- Application design (e.g. database schema, UML, etc., but no code please).

 - Future plans and strategies.

 - Insights gained from the project.
 What did you learn from doing the Final Project?